RottenBanana420/AI-Lecture-Note-Summarizer/README.md

 The project uses `pytest` for unit and integration testing.
 Configuration is located in `backend/pyproject.toml`.

+For a detailed guide on our testing strategy and philosophy, see [docs/TESTING.md](docs/TESTING.md).

 ```bash
 # Run all tests
 pytest